 3. Choose a focus area.
 Ask yourself where you spend the most time looking for misplaced items, or which area causes you the most stress.
 Maybe it’s the clutter in your kitchen or perhaps your bedroom is the place where your de-cluttering efforts would have the greatest impact.
 Choosing an area such as this to start in will give you an immediate and appreciable return on your efforts.
 Pick a specific starting spot, such as a drawer, shelf or cupboard, in your focus area.

 4. Now it’s time to start sorting.
 Remember to completely finish one area before moving on to the next.
+I suggest you start small, focus on a very discrete area so you don’t get overwhelmed.
+(I’ve got a step-by-step clearing clutter guide that show exactly what I mean right here.)
 As you take out each item ask yourself:

 a.
 Have I used it in the last six months?